Video Game Intervention, social media/internet browsing intervention

 Parents often seek services at Summerland Camps after attempting an unsuccessful video game intervention.
 Here are the most common reasons why parents might fail and what you can do to make your video game intervention successful.

 1. Give your child options.

 No one likes being told what to do.
 If your child has been abusing video game playing, social media, or general internet browsing in lieu of doing homework or other responsibilities, you need to step in and correct their behaviors.
 Your approach is critical in ensuring the intervention is effective.
 Here are two scenarios in which a parent responds very differently:

-In both scenarios, we have identified the issue and expressed our concern.
-However in scenario #1, the likely response from the child is anger and resentment- and probably a yearning to play video games even more.
+In both scenarios, we identified the issue and expressed our concern.
+However, in scenario #1, the likely response from the child is anger and resentment- and probably a yearning to play video games even more.
 In scenario #2, the parent bonds with the child and together they will work out a schedule to become more successful at school.